Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 *Answer:* $top$ (Unknown).
 Reasoning:
-- It could be positive.
-- It could be negative.
+- Could be positive or negative.
-- Our domain $D$ does not have a value for "Non-Zero".
+- Domain $D$ lacks a "Non-Zero" value.
-- The smallest value that covers both is $top$.
+- Smallest value covering both is $top$.

-Because the result depends on *which path* we took, we cannot give a precise single sign.
+Since the result depends on *which path* was taken, we cannot give a precise single sign.
-We must return $top$ to remain sound.
+We return $top$ to remain sound.

 === Abstract Semantics